 Can I revoke the power if I change my mind?

 Yes, provided you are still mentally capable.
 Revoking the Power of Attorney should be done in a formal way, preferably in writing to avoid any argument.
 The revocation does not take effect until you have given notice of the revocation to the attorney.
-If the Power of Attorney was registered at the Land and Property Information Department, a written revocation of the power should also be registered.
+If the Power of Attorney was registered at the NSW Land Registry Servcies, a written revocation of the power should also be registered.